learnpack/docs/deliver_project.md

+---
+title: "Configure a LearnPack package to ask for delivery"
+tags: ["learnpack"]
+description: "LearnPack Telemetry enhances user experience by tracking interactions and performance metrics, stored locally for improvement analysis."

+---

 # Configure LearnPack for delivering the package as a project

 One of LearnPack's most popular features is the ability to ask students to deliver the package as homework.
-Here is you can configure a package for allowing or not allowing delivery.
+Here, you can configure a package to allow or not allow delivery.

 ## Projects with no delivery